0dan0/qr/docs/control/README.md

 # QR Control

-## Example Pre-built Commands for HERO8 and HERO9
+## Example Pre-built Commands for All Labs Releases

 * Set most camera modes with the [**Customizable QR Code Creator**](./custom)
 * Setup your cameras with [**Precision Date and Time**](./precisiontime)